irs1318dev/Fauxbot/Robot Programming Guide.md

         ButtonType.Simple));
 ```

 The Digital description takes arguments describing the User Input Device, the button on the joystick, and the type of button (Simple, Toggle, or Click).
+Simple buttons are typically used for continuous actions (such as running an intake), Toggle actions are typically used for macros, and Click actions are typically used for single-shot actions (such as extending an arm).

 ### Writing a new Mechanism
-Mechanisms handle the interactions with the actuators (e.g. motors, pneumatic solenoids) and sensors (e.g. Encoders, Limit Switches) of each part of the robot, controlling them based on the operations from the Driver.
+Mechanisms handle the interactions with the actuators (e.g. motors, pneumatic solenoids) and sensors (e.g. encoders, limit switches) of each part of the robot, controlling them based on the operations from the Driver.
 A mechanism is a class that implements the IMechanism interface with a name based on the name of that portion of the robot (e.g. DriveTrain, Intake) combined with "Mechanism", such as ThingMechanism.
 It should be placed within the mechanisms folder with the other mechanisms and managers.

 #### Define mechanism class and member variables
 ```java